Cosmian/mse-home-cli/documentation/docs/getting_started.md

                    app_name
 ```

-The file `workspace/sgx_operator/evidence.json` and the previous file `workspace/sgx_operator/args.toml` can now be shared with the orther participants.
+The file `workspace/sgx_operator/evidence.json` and the previous file `workspace/sgx_operator/args.toml` can now be shared with other participants.

 ## Check the trustworthiness of the application